byuflowlab/FLOWUnsteady/docs/src/how-to-guide/define-complex-wings.md

 dihedralsection = [0.0; 7.0]    #dihedral of sections between chords, in degrees
 ```

-We also need to define the aspect ration of the wing, which is simply the absolute span over the absolute tip chord length.
+We also need to define the aspect ratio of the wing, which is simply the absolute span over the absolute tip chord length.

 ```julia
 aspectratio = span/lengthtipchord